bertt/mapbox-vector-tile-cs/README.md

 ![.NET Core](https://github.com/bertt/mapbox-vector-tile-cs/workflows/.NET%20Core/badge.svg)

-A .NET library for decoding a Mapbox vector tile.
+.NET Standard 2.0 library for decoding a Mapbox vector tile.

 Optionally it's possible to convert the tile into a collection of GeoJSON FeatureCollection objects.